 cuppa cocktail and have a read about my most exquisite and challenging make to date!

 As soon as I saw the chosen patterns I knew I had to make Vogue 1428.
+Sadly this pattern has now been discontinued, but you can find all of our Vogue patterns here.
 I have always loved this pattern.
 In fact it featured in one of the first pinboards I created for our Sew Essential Pinterest account.
 It would have taken me an awfully long time to ever get around to actually making something this extravagant so being asked to take part in the Cocktail Hour was a very welcome excuse.

 Designing the Dress